B0ySetsF1re/data-storage-web-app-server/README.md

 ```

-This _config_ can be changed as whatever you like, even for the _prod_ deployment.
+This _config_ can be changed as whatever you like (setting your own host, port and more), even for the _prod_ deployment.

 ## API requests list (might be updated)